LukasDCode/Bloomfilter/README.md

 ## Hash Functions
 5 hash functions were used for both the cryptographic and the non-crpytographic mode.
 More hash functions can be used, they just have to be inserted into the ```switch``` and the ```verbose_switch``` of the bloom filter class, as well as their respective functions added at the bottom of the class.

+When the amount of hash functions is specified with the ```--num_func``` argument, the hash functions get chosen from the top down.

 ### Cryptographic Hash Functions
 - MD5